Quantum Signaling in Relativistic Motion and Across Acceleration Horizons: Relativistic Motion in Minkowski Spacetime

 Due to the mirror symmetry of the leading order signal strength, the signal strength of this scenario is the same as in the mirrored scenario.
 There Alice would be at rest at the origin and couple to the field for $t<0$ whereas Bob would be accelerated and coupling to the field all along his worldline.

 In (3+1)-dimensional Minkowski spacetime the leading order signal strength depends only on the ratios $x=\Omega_B /a$ and $y=\Omega_A/a$ between the detector energy gaps and Alice's proper acceleration.
 This is because the coupling constant $\lambda$ is dimensionless, such that the detector gaps and the acceleration are the only physical scales that enter the problem.
-Figure \ref{fig:accelerated31D} shows a plot of this leading order signal strength, which is \cite{jonsson_decoupling_2016}
+Figure \ref{fig:accelerated31D} shows a plot of this leading order signal strength $|C_2|+|D_2|$.
+It can be obtained by using the sender's proper time as integration variable in \eqref{eq:c2}\footnote{Note that earlier versions of this article here cited an erroneous expression from \cite{jonsson_decoupling_2016}.}.